shivagss/To-Do-App/README.md

-CodePath
+Todo Application
 ========

-ToDo Application: A prerequisite Android application for the CodePath bootcamp.
+A prerequisite Android application for the CodePath bootcamp.